just-buildsystem/justbuild/share/man/just-serve-config.5.md

    **`serve`**.
    For subkey *`"address"`* the value is a string specifying the remote execution address in a NAME:PORT format.
+   For subkey *`"instance name`* the value is a string specifying the remote execution instance name to be used.
    For subkey *`"client address"`* the value is a string specifying the remote execution address used by the client in a NAME:PORT format.
 If not provided, it defaults to *`"address"`*.